 alanna joined Watsi on May 15th, 2013.
-Six years ago, alanna became the 186th member to automatically support a new Watsi patient every month.
-Since then, 5,528 more people have become monthly donors! alanna's most recent donation traveled 8,200 miles to support Keziah, a 36-year-old mother from Kenya, to fund treatment to remove a large ovarian cyst.
+Eight years ago, alanna joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. alanna's most recent donation traveled 8,500 miles to support Keziah, a 36-year-old mother from Kenya, to fund treatment to remove a large ovarian cyst.